norm4nn/the-Ball-game/README.md

 Color of the brick is NOT a random thing.
 Every color is assigned to a number of hit points which are required to finally break the brick:

-GREEN -- 1 hit point\n
+GREEN -- 1 hit point

 BLUE -- 2 hit points

 ORANGE -- 3 hit points

 PURPLE -- +4 hit points

 When brick breaks there is a chance for it to drop power-up / power-down.
 Effect of the drop is applied to game if